-Status - Phase 1 and 2 of the project are complete. 'dispatch on disposition' was introduced in October 2017, and subsequently two Pre-Entry Questions were introduced to identify critically ill patients as early as possible.
+Status - Phase 1 and 2 of the project are complete.
+'Dispatch on disposition' was introduced in October 2017, and subsequently two Pre-Entry Questions were introduced to identify critically ill patients as early as possible.
 The project is now in phase 3 and 'key phrases' was successfully implemented in April 2018 to further improve identification of critically ill patients earlier in the call cycle.
 Our evaluation report, alongside the University of Stirling report, was published in February 2019.
+An extensive engagement exercise with members of the public has been undertaken over the summer.

-Development of an improved Healthcare Professional call process that better matches the response to the clinical need of the patient is underway with the aim to implement the revised process to respond to HCP emergencies by August 2019.
+Development of an improved Healthcare Professional call process that better matches the response to the clinical need of the patient is underway with the aim to implement the revised process to respond to HCP emergencies by October 2019.